 Although there is nothing in the Vehicle and Traffic Law which prohibits a non-US resident from applying for and receiving a New York State license, the DMV recommends against this because it is not necessary; New York will honor your foreign license, as long as you have certified English translation of your license.
 Many non-US residents, however, find it difficult to register a personal vehicle and find that automobile insurance companies either charge higher rates or will not insure those without a US driver's license.
 If you decide to apply for a NYS driver's license, keep the following in mind:

-- If you have a license from any nation other than Canada or Puerto Rico, you must pass a written test, complete a 5-hour pre-licensing course and pass a road test to qualify for a New York license.
+- If you have a license from any nation other than Canada, you must pass a written test, complete a 5-hour pre-licensing course and pass a road test to qualify for a New York license.
 Your foreign license is valid for driving, but not for waiving the tests and course for new drivers.
-If you have a valid license from Canada or Puerto Rico, you do not need to take a driving course or a road test.
+If you have a valid license from Canada, you do not need to take a driving course or a road test.

 - You must be able to provide proof of identity and date of birth.
 You must also show your Social Security card, or provide a letter from the U.S. Social Security Administration (SSA) stating that you are not eligible for a Social Security Number (SSN).
 In order to get this denial letter from the SSA, you will first need to get a letter from the ISSO stating that you are not working—just come in to walk in advising hours at the ISSO to get that letter.
 The SSA Letter must have been issued within the last 30 days.
 (Note: If you do not have a SSN, your application may be delayed an additional 1-4 weeks while the DMV headquarters in Albany conducts additional background checks.
 You will be notified by the DMV when this process is finished and you may return to the local office to complete your application.)
 You MUST also present an I-94 card, with supporting documentation of visa status, such as an I-20 or DS-2019.
 Some visa types cannot apply at the DMV in Ithaca or need additional documentation.
 For more information, please see the handout "Proofs of Identity", available at the ISSO or on the DMV website.